Mountaineer killed in avalanche near Mt Cook was 40yo Australian senior police constable

 The climber who suffered minor injuries was transported to Twizel for medical treatment.

-His death had been referred to the coroner.
+Deutschbein's death had been referred to the coroner.

 MetService reports Mt Cook's weather for today was fine spells, with a chance of a shower or two with light winds and a high of 18C.